pinterest/querybook/docs_website/docs/developer_guide/contributing.md

 -   Write tests for your changes
 -   Write a good commit message

+### Pull Request Format

+When you create a new pull request, please make sure it's title follows the specifications in https://www.conventionalcommits.org/en/v1.0.0/.
+This is to ensure automatic versioning.

+Here are all the prefix allowed by Querybook:

+-   **patch change**
+    -   build
+    -   chore
+    -   ci
+    -   docs
+    -   style
+    -   refactor
+    -   perf
+    -   test
+-   **minor change**
+    -   feat
+    -   minor
+-   **major change**
+    -   MAJOR
+    -   BREAKING CHANGE

 ## Help

 Start by reading the developer starter guide [this guide](./developer_setup.md) to setup Querybook/